Gaojingtong/gaojingtong.github.io/_pages/about.md

 [//]: # (<a href='https://scholar.google.com/citations?user=tkis1Q0AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>)

 # 🔥 News
+- **2025.08:** &nbsp;🎉🎉 Our multi-scenario recommendation benchmark "[Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark](https://github.com/Xiaopengli1/Scenario-Wise-Rec)" has been accepted by CIKM 2025 and is available on github.
+Welcome to use and cite it!
 - **2025.04:** &nbsp;🎉🎉 Our paper "Generative Auto-Bidding with Value-Guided Explorations" has been accepted by SIGIR 2025.
 - **2025.02:** &nbsp;Our survey "[From Principles to Applications: A Comprehensive Survey of Discrete Tokenizers in Generation, Comprehension, Recommendation, and Information Retrieval](https://arxiv.org/abs/2502.12448)" is available on Arxiv.
 Welcome to cite it.
 - **2025.01:** &nbsp;🎉🎉 Our paper "[SampleLLM: Optimizing Tabular Data Synthesis in Recommendations](https://arxiv.org/abs/2501.16125)" and "[GAS: Generative Auto-bidding with Post-training Search](https://arxiv.org/abs/2412.17018)" has been accepted by WWW 2025 Industry Track.